Futures Trading Rules

 Position Size

-Experienced traders using blackFLAG FTS can use up to 4 contracts per symbol once a day.
-Then, 1 contract per trade per symbol.
-The goal is to capture the best set up of the day.
-Bank as much profit as possible and then trade small if any after that.
-To see an example of a bad day trading, please click here!
+Experienced traders using blackFLAG FTS, may trade up to 4 contracts per symbol per day, focusing on capturing the best setup of the day.
+The goal is to maximize profits and then trade smaller, if necessary.
+To see an example of a bad day in trading, click here!

 Account Size